ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-03-when-one-of-your-dba-colleagues-leaves-the-company-what-is-your-checklist.md

 From the command description we can find the following:

-<blockquote>Looks at the below list of objects to see if they are either owned by a user or a specific user (using the parameter -Pattern)
+> Looks at the below list of objects to see if they are either owned by a user or a specific user (using the parameter -Pattern)

 - Database Owner
 - Agent Job Owner